The world faces difficult problems: violent extremism, the impact of global migration, income inequality, and climate change, to name a few.

 Take local crime, for instance.
 The problem is more than just people who commit unlawful acts.
 It’s about the entire network of forces that fuel crime – factors like unemployment, a lack of education, high incarceration and recidivism rates, poverty, and access to guns.
 When we see problems as intricate systems, we can start to connect the various facets that comprise them.

 Enter systems thinking.
 Systems thinking explores and tries to explain complex problems, which are often exacerbated by uncertainty and rapid change.

 Systems thinking is a mechanism for seeing a system as a set of forces, connections, and evolutionary properties that make up the whole.

 It has garnered attention from nonprofit organizations, community advocates, and policymakers as an innovative way to approach complex issues like international migration, conflict management, income inequality and more.
-We’ve pulled together a collection of resources that explore the core concepts of systems thinking.
+We’ve pulled together this systems thinking toolkit of flexible exercises for journalists to learn and apply to their work.

 How can journalists apply systems thinking?